 What if I pay tax through Self Assessment?

-The government has announced various measures to help support self-employed people, for example giving them longer to pay their tax.
+The government has announced various measures to help support people, for example giving them longer to pay their tax.
 The support offered through the tax system is outlined within our guidance for the self-employed.